CalculatedGoofball/Space-Rocks/README.md

 |Space|Fire laser blasts!|
 |Left Shift|Charge up a BIG laser blast!|

+## Development

+- **Engine:** GameMaker Studio LTS 2022
+- **Programming:** GML Visual
+- **Development Time:** ~3–4 weeks
+- **Team:** Solo Project
+- **Release Date:** December 2024

 ## Developer's Notes
 This is the first "true" video game I ever created, as part of my high school's game development class.
 It's not the highest quality, but it's a fun little game you can play when you're bored.
-Took about 3-4 weeks to make, and was a solo build.
-Made (as all of my GameMaker games are) with GML Visual, because it's easy to use and also I never learned JavaScript.
+The only "videogame" i ever created prior to this was a *very* simple CLI text adventure game in Python.
+This, however, was made (as all of my GameMaker games are) with GML Visual, because it's easy to use and also I never learned JavaScript.
 It's very very unlikely that I come back and make any updates to this game, but it's always a possibility!

 Lexi "CalculatedGoofball" B.
 (President, CEO, CFO, Sole Developer, and Janitor of CG Studios)